apache/spark/docs/ml-linalg-guide.md

 ### OpenBLAS

 The installation should be done on all nodes of the cluster.
 Generic version of OpenBLAS are available with most distributions.
-You can install it with a distribution package manager `apt` or `yum`.
+You can install it with a distribution package manager like `apt` or `yum`.

 For Debian / Ubuntu:
 ```